UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-24-team11-panoptic-image-segmentation.md

 $$\frac{1}{2}|FP| + \frac{1}{2}|FN|$$

-Kirillov et al. defines the panoptic segmentation format algorithm to map each pixel to an semantic class and an optional instance class. **Continue explanation**
+Kirillov et al. defines the panoptic segmentation format algorithm to map each pixel to an semantic class and an optional instance class.
+In addition, there is a special instance label 0 that is used for a stuff class.
+Any segmentation mask with instance label 0 is considered a semantic segmentation mask

 $$
 IoU(p_i,g)=\frac{|p_i\cap g|}{|p_i\cup g|}
 $$

-We will be evaluating and comparing multiple panoptic segmentation models on the COCO2017 dataset using MMDetection and attempt to use the results to build a new model with equal or greater Panoptic Quality.  **continue with what we are going to do** (COCO-2017 dataset)
+We will be evaluating and comparing multiple panoptic segmentation models on the COCO2017 dataset using MMDetection and attempt to use the results to evaluate the models panoptic quality [[8](#ref8), [9](#ref9)].
+In addition, we will use Detection2 and Hugging Face to do individual image evaluation and to visualize attention from the pixel decoders of MaskFormer and Mask2Former [[11](#ref11), [10](#ref10)]

 ## MMDetection Setup